kiwicopple/paul.copplest.one/docs/blog/why-open-source.md

 It's becoming more common for open source projects to have a cloud-hosted offering now, and they are a great way to monetize open source (infrastructure) projects.
 I don't particularly like SSL licenses now, because it makes it harder to adopt the product even for smaller business (see "OSI compliance" above).

+## What do you think of AGPL?

+We tend to avoid using AGPL at Supabase because it's too ambiguous.
+We asked our lawyers if we could use Minio for Supabase Storage and this was their (trimmed) response:

+> *What is the difference between an “aggregate” and other kinds of “modified versions”? ([#MereAggregation](https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation))*
+>
+> An “aggregate” consists of a number of separate programs, distributed together on the same CD-ROM or other media.
+The GPL permits you to create and distribute an aggregate, even when the licenses of the other software are nonfree or GPL-incompatible.
+The only condition is that you cannot release the aggregate under a license that prohibits users from exercising rights that each program's individual license would grant them.
+Where's the line between two separate programs, and one program with two parts?
+This is a legal question, which ultimately judges will decide.
+We believe that a proper criterion depends both on the mechanism of communication (exec, pipes, rpc, function calls within a shared address space, etc.) and the semantics of the communication (what kinds of information are interchanged).
+>
+> If the modules are included in the same executable file, they are definitely combined in one program.
+If modules are designed to run linked together in a shared address space, that almost surely means combining them into one program.
+>
+> By contrast, pipes, sockets and command-line arguments are communication mechanisms normally used between two separate programs.
+So when they are used for communication, the modules normally are separate programs.
+But if the semantics of the communication are intimate enough, exchanging complex internal data structures, that too could be a basis to consider the two parts as combined into a larger program.

+That's a lot more complicated than "do what you want with it".
+We decided it would be too onerous to go through the classification every time we're doing commercial deals, and so we had to build our own Storage engine.

 ## Do companies contribute code to your project?

 I would estimate that 95% of Supabase is maintained by Supabase employees.
 There are some projects which are easier to contribute to (for example, adding a Social provider for our Auth server).